hawkinsw/CPPTimes/ScopeSupplement.md

 Welcome to a special supplement to the C++ Times!
-On occasion, Curie, Inc., the publisher of the C++ Times, entices its customers who buy their publications off the rack in the Kroger checkout lanes with inserts.
+On occasion, Curie, Inc., the publisher of the C++ Times, uses inserts to entice its customers who buy their publications off the rack in the Kroger checkout lanes.

 ### Getting Healthy C++ in 2023 With Scopes
 As we discussed in class, a _scope_ is the "part of the program where a variable may be used."
 A variable is _local_ to the scope where it is declared/defined.
 A scope is created at every `{` and destroyed at the matching `}`.